Understanding Plastic Surgery Reviews in the UK: A Patient's Guide

 Popular UK Plastic Surgery Procedures: Finding Procedure-Specific Reviews

-- Facial Procedures: Rhinoplasty, facelift, eyelid surgery (blepharoplasty)
+- Facial procedures: rhinoplasty, facelift, eyelid surgery (blepharoplasty)

-- Breast Procedures: Breast augmentation, breast reduction, breast lift
+- Breast procedures: breast augmentation, breast reduction, breast lift

-- Body Procedures: Tummy tuck (abdominoplasty), liposuction, body contouring
+- Body procedures: tummy tuck (abdominoplasty), liposuction, body contouring

 Making Your Decision: Beyond Online Reviews

-Professional Credentials
+Professional credentials

 - Specialist registration status

-- Professional memberships (BAAPS/BAPRAS)
+- Professional memberships (BAAPS and BAPRAS)

 - Hospital affiliations

-- Direct meeting with the operating surgeon
+- Meeting the operating surgeon directly

-- Thorough discussion of options and expectations
+- A full discussion of options and expectations

-- Clear explanation of risks and benefits
+- A clear explanation of risks and benefits

-- Time allowed for questions and reflection
+- Time to ask questions and reflect

-Clinical Standards
+Clinical standards

-- Where procedures are performed
+- Where procedures take place

 - Safety protocols and facilities

-- Aftercare provisions
+- Aftercare arrangements

-Personal Compatibility
+Personal fit

 - Communication style

-- Understanding of your goals
+- Whether the surgeon understands your goals

-- Realistic discussion of outcomes
+- A realistic discussion of outcomes

-- Comfort level with the surgeon
+- How comfortable you feel with the surgeon

 The General Medical Council (GMC) advises that “patients should be given the time and information they need to make an informed decision about whether to go ahead with an intervention” (GMC, 2022).